Secure Multiplex Coding with Dependent and Non-Uniform Multiple Messages: Broadcast Channels with Confidential Messages

-First, we review the formulation when both of the common messages and the secret messages are subject to uniform distributions.
-The set $\mathcal{S}_n$ denotes that of the confidential message and $\mathcal{E}_n$ does that of the common message when the block coding of length $n$ is used.
-We shall define the achievability of a rate triple $(R_1$, $R_e$, $R_0)$.
+Now, we review the asymptotic formulation of broadcast channels with confidential messages with the $n$-fold discrete memoryless extension when both of the common messages and the secret messages are subject to uniform distributions.
+The set $\mathcal{S}_n$ denotes the set of the confidential message and $\mathcal{E}_n$ does the set of the common message when the block coding of length $n$ is used.
+We shall define the achievability of a rate triple $(R_1$, $R_e$, $R_0)$, where $R_0$ and $R_1$ are the rates of the common and confidential messages, and $R_e$ is the entropy rate conditioned with Eve's random variable for the confidential message.
 For the notational convenience, we fix the base of logarithm, including one used in entropy and mutual information, to the base of natural logarithm.